Skip to main content

 March 11, 2008

 The House has just voted on overriding the President's veto of the Intelligence Authorization bill (H.R.
 2082), but the veto was sustained with 220 Democrats and only 5 Republicans voting to override.
-The President vetoed the bill over the provision that extends to U.S.
+The President vetoed the bill over the provision that extends to U.S. intelligence agencies and personnel the current prohibitions in the Army Field Manual against waterboarding and other torture.

 Blog Post